 We are proud to be an approved concessionaire with the Department of Conservation (DOC).
 The Department of Conservation is responsible for administering and promoting the conservation of New Zealand’s National Parks.
 Holding a DOC concession is a legal requirement to undertake a commercial activity within a National Park – such as a tour leader accompanying their group whilst walking in a National Park.
 Working with our company gives you piece of mind that your clients are meeting legal DOC regulations.

 17 Day Walk New Zealand

 Day 1 – ARRIVE CHRISTCHURCH

 Welcome to New Zealand!
 Transfer from Christchurch Airport to your hotel.
-This afternoon enjoy a walk alongside the meandering Avon River through the extensive Christchurch Botanical Gardens and take a walk through parts of the central city.
-Remainder of the day free.
+This afternoon, enjoy a walk alongside the meandering Avon River through the extensive Christchurch Botanical Gardens and take a walk through parts of the central city.
+The remainder of the day free.

 Day 2 – CHRISTCHURCH / PUNAKAIKI